Los Angeles leader in racism scandal resigns Council seat

 Martinez made history in 2019 when she became the first Latina elected to the council presidency and described herself as “a glass-ceiling shattering leader who brings profound life experience as the proud daughter of working-class immigrants” on her website.
 She is the daughter of Mexican immigrants and was born and raised in the San Fernando Valley.

-The discussion — which also included a powerful Latino labor leader, who has since resigned — centered on protecting Latino political power during the redrawing of council district boundaries, known as redistricting.
-The once-a-decade process can pit one group against another to gain political advantage in elections.
+The discussion with a powerful Latino labor leader, who has since resigned, centered on protecting Latino political power while redrawing council district boundaries.
+The once-a-decade redistricting process can pit one group against another to gain political advantage in elections.

-Bonin was among those who had said the three council members should resign.
-Other members also called for the trio to step down.
+Jessica Levinson, a Loyola Law School professor who previously was a member of the Los Angeles City Ethics Commission, said she did not see evidence in the recordings that would prompt criminal charges, although Bonta left open that possibility.

-Black and Latino constituents often build alliances in politics.
-But tensions and rivalries among groups separated by race, geography, partisanship or religion have a long history in Los Angeles and, indeed, the country.
-The friction can cross into housing, education and jobs — even prisons — as well as the spoils of political power.
+However, she said a probe could force redrawing council districts even though the current maps are being used to choose new council members next month.

 Los Angeles City Attorney Mike Feuer has called for creating an independent commission to draw redistricting maps.